 Here’s why this is a bummer of a response.

-When someone comes out about their gender identity, it’s a big deal, and worth celebrating.
+When someone comes out about their gender identity, it’s worth celebrating.
 When you say you don’t care what someone’s gender is, it communicates that … well … you don’t care.

 The most affirming response is one of genuine excitement, interest, and acceptance.
 You can’t force or fake these things—they come out of empathy, which is the key ingredient in being a strong ally to any group of oppressed people.

 A common response to a person who comes out as trans from people who are trying not to be bigoted is something along these lines: